waithira001/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+representation of the objects that make up the structure and content of a document
 2. What is an event?
+ An event can be something the user or the browser does.
 3. What is an event listener?
+procedure in JavaScript that waits for an event to happen.
 4. Why would we convert a NodeList into an Array?
+NodeList into an Array?
+NodeList is not a JavaScript API but a browser API.
 5. What is a component?
+reusable parts of a code